nicolasfguillaume/Marketing-Analytics-with-R/problem_set_1.md

 ##    5
 ```

-No, customer #260 and customer #5920 don't belong to the same segment.
+No, customer #260 and customer #5920 belong to different segments.

 5/ Looking at the average profile of segment 1, would you say that members of this segment are typically...